 “With this directive, we are ending this practice and ensuring that settlement funds are only used to compensate victims, redress harm, and punish and deter unlawful conduct,” he added.

 Third-party settlements are often reached in the course of non-prosecution or deferred prosecution agreements (N/DPA).
 The arrangement essentially functions as a plea bargain — generally a defendant will agree to fulfill certain requirements in order to avoid prosecution.

-Where government is concerned, federal law strictly circumscribes the sanctions prosecutors can assess post-conviction.
+The agreements also gives the Department versatility a criminal prosecution would not allow.
+Federal law strictly circumscribes the sanctions courts can assess post-conviction.
 Therefore, N/DPA’s and third-party settlements give government maximum flexibility in determining penalties, while corporations elude the trouble of indictments — and all absent judicial supervision.

 “[T]he N/DPA process effectively inverts the incentive structure otherwise envisioned by the criminal justice system,” Larkin wrote.
 “Using N/DPAs to resolve a potential criminal case front-loads all of the costs to the corporation because the charge itself can serve as a death sentence, as prosecutors know all too well.”

 A monetary award to a third-party, usually one tangentially related to the matter, is increasingly typical of these agreements.
 Though it is difficult to ascertain how much money the Department has accrued and distributed through the process, the Economist estimates such settlements ran into the hundreds of billions in 2014 alone, based on publicly available figures.